-We are very happy to report that we have been awarded 4 stars (out of possible 5!) from Julie’s Bicycle Creative Green Assessment for our actions and efforts in making sustainable theatre.
+This year we are absolutely delighted to report that we have improved our score and have been awarded 5 stars (out of possible 5!) for the very first time from Julie’s Bicycle Creative Green Assessment for our actions and efforts in making sustainable theatre.

 Creative Green is a certification from Julie’s Bicycle which provides organisations with a systematic, achievable and inspiring approach to environmental sustainability.
 It celebrates environmental success and shines a light on areas for improvement, and gives your organisation a star rating from 1 to 5.

 Read the full report click here: Gate Theatre Creative Green Report

 Check out our blog for all the latest on our commitment to Green Gate, including Green Gate Challenges.

 We want to imagine a different, better future with those who come through our doors.

 We believe that theatre has the power to question and nurture a changing world, and to change the people who watch it.
 We ask ourselves and our audiences to think more about our place in, and responsibilities towards, our world and environment.
 Our commitment to environmental sustainability, manifest in our Green Gate policy, is a central focus for us and our approach to making work as we endeavour to act as responsible global citizens.
 We encourage our audiences and artists to join us in this commitment.

 You can download a copy of our policy by clicking Green Gate Policy.

 Green Gate Highlights